tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc/cdc.md

 **RawKV Change Data Capture** (*abbr.* **RawKV CDC**) is a feature that providing [Change Data Capture] capability for RawKV, to meet high availability requirements.

-Using RawKV CDC, you can build a storage system with **Cross Cluster Replication**, to implement financial-level disaster recovery.
+By RawKV CDC, you can build a storage system with **Cross Cluster Replication**, to implement financial-level disaster recovery.

-RawKV CDC can also be used for integrating RawKV with other data systems.

 To use RawKV CDC, you need to enable [TiKV API V2] and deploy a **TiKV-CDC** cluster.
 The minimal required version of TiKV is [v6.2.0].